tc39/notes/es6/2012-07/july-25.md

 ------------------
 - var, function go in global
-- let, const, module, class… all get modeled lexically as usual in inner contour
+- let, const, module, class... all get modeled lexically as usual in inner contour
 - each script's inner contour is embedded in previous script's inner contour